iramnaaz/hw4-svm/problems.md

 5\.
 (0.5 points) Now you have to decide how to make a draw from the data for training and testing a model.
 Think about the goals of training and testing sets - we pick good training sets so our classifier generalizes to unseen data and we pick good testing sets to see whether our classifier generalizes.
 Explain how you should select training and testing sets.
 (Entirely randomly?
 Train on digits 0-4, test on 5-9?
 Train on one group of hand-writers, test on another?).
 Justify your method for selecting the training and testing sets in terms of these goals.

 #### Finding the best hyperparameters (2.5 points)
-To answer the following questions you should use your hyperparameter tuner.
+To answer the following questions you should use your GridSearch hyperparameter tuner.
 We want to find the best kernel and slack cost, **C**, for handwritten digit recognition on MNIST using a support vector machine.
 To do this, we're going to try different kernels from the set {Linear, Polynomial, Radial Basis Function}.
 Use the default value of 3 for the degree of the polynomial.
 We will combine each kernel with a variety of **C** values drawn from the set { 0.1, 1, 10 }.
 This results in 9 variants of the SVM.
-For each variant we will be running 20 fold cross validation.
+For each variant we will be running 20 fold cross validation which was specified in the `worker.py`.
 You can simply call the run function within `experiment.py` with the right parameters to get all the results that you nedd.
-We consider one such cross validation experiment as a trial.

-What's a trial?
-In one trial you...

-- Select testing and training data using your approach from an earlier question.
-- Select the condition: your kernel and value for C.
-- Train the SVM on the training data until it converges.
-- Test the trained SVM on the testing data.

-###### Note: You will have to do 180 trials (9 conditions, 20 trials per condition).
-If each trial takes 2 minutes, you will need to dedicate 6 hours to these experiments.
-Therefore, it is crucial that you are using the parallelizer in your implementations.

 9\.
 (0.5 point) Create a table with 3 rows (1 kernel per row) and 3 columns (the 3 slack settings).
 Rows and columns should be clearly labeled.
 For each condition (combination of slack and kernel), show the following 3 values: the mean accuracy **a** of the trials, the standard deviation of the accuracy **std** and the number of trials/experiments **n**, written in the format: **mean(a),std(a),n**.